MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/embedapps/embed-app-application-access-management-api.md

 As a **Delegated Global Administrator** or as a **Delegated Dynamics 365 Administrator**, you can manage access to application families available in the service.
 The application family is [!INCLUDE[prod_short](../developer/includes/prod_short.md)] or [!INCLUDE[embedapp](../developer/includes/embedapp.md)] applications that may be provisioned through the service.

 > [!NOTE]
 > This API endpoint can only be used by delegated administrators.
-Guest users in the customer tenant cannot use this API endpoint, even if they are also a delegated administrator.
-Service-to-service authentication using an AAD App authorized in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] is not supported.
+Guest users in the customer tenant can't use this API endpoint, even if they are also a delegated administrator.
+Service-to-service authentication using a Microsot Entra app authorized in the [!INCLUDE[prodadmincenter](../developer/includes/prodadmincenter.md)] isn't supported.

 You can get the list of applications that are available to the customer tenant.
 From this list you can determine, by setting the access property, for which applications an environment may be created on the tenant.